axanthos/orange3-textable-prototypes/doc/widgets/lexical_hunter.rst

 Note
 ~~~~
 The widget still has a problem with the edit window on Windows.
 You have to close it twice or click twice the "Save changes" or "Cancel changes" button to close it.
-The widget also has a problem with the **Export selected** option.
-It may give an error message, but the file is exported correctly.